 Always Consider Safety

+Every employer is required to create a safe and healthy workplace for their staff.
+As the person in charge, it is crucial for you to keep up to date with the latest guidelines and safety standards, as the purpose of standards is to reduce the risk of someone being harmed in your workplace.
+If your business uses machinery, it is vital to be aware of the dangers that this equipment presents and to follow standards such as AS 4024 to help protect the safety of your workers.
 Keeping your staff safe and sound whilst on the job is so important, as falling victim to any kind of illness or injury at work can put you off returning for life and encourage you to spread negative words about the brand who failed to put a stop to your misfortune.
 Making sure that you always consider health and safety will definitely help you to become a better boss, and there are just a few key areas in which you can focus your efforts to keep your staff out of harm’s way throughout every shift they attend.
 First and foremost, investing in the relevant PPE (personal protective equipment) for your workspace is vital as it can put a barrier in between your staff and the risks associated with their role.
 Running your own factory production line or construction site are some of the most dangerous business models one can pursue, however figuring out which PPE you need to invest in to reduce these risks needn’t be as difficult as you might expect.
-Start off by assessing the physical risk – consider hard hat helmets to protect from falling objects, high visibility jackets, ear defenders to drown out noise pollution, as well as thick gloves that won’t break under pressure.
+Start off by assessing the physical risk – consider hard hat helmets to protect from falling objects, high visibility jackets, ear defenders to drown out noise pollution, steel toe capped shoes to protect the feet and keep them comfortable, as well as thick gloves that won’t break under pressure.
 Offering your staff a variety of PPE will show them that you care about their safety whilst on the job, encouraging them to feel valued and content as a result.

 Adopt An Open Door Policy